Caño Palma Biological Station

 HEALTH CONCERNS

 The station lies in a remote area where medical attention is not readily available.
-Therefore, it is a good idea to plan to see your physician or health clinic a few weeks before travelling to Costa Rica.
+Therefore, it is your responsibility to see your physician or health clinic before travelling to Costa Rica.
 Follow your doctors medical advice regarding inoculations, prescription medicine and health precautions.

 It is essential that you inform the Station staff of any medical conditions or allergies you may have.
 The Station has an emergency first aid kit, but you should bring any personal medications and first aid supplies you may need.
 Let the staff know where you keep your medication and how to administer it in case of an emergency.
 Make sure you have copies of any prescriptions to accompany the medication you are bringing into the country to avoid problems with customs officers.